AI and the Economy: Why You Are Not a Horse

 What the Horse Argument Gets Right

 The same has happened on a smaller scale across human labour markets.
 Coal miners, textile workers, switchboard operators, bank tellers, supermarket cashiers - all categories where automation made a labour input cheaper than its human equivalent, and the human equivalent was largely written out of the local economy.
 The economist's classic reply ("but new jobs always emerge") has held at the macro level.
 It has been cold comfort to the individuals whose specific jobs went away.
-The horse argument captures that real cost.

 Why Humans Are Not Horses